-Your child is about to be born or has just been born, and we wish you all the best for you and your family.
-Most children are healthy at birth, and remain so.
-However, there are rare congenital diseases which cannot be clinically detected in newborn infants.
-Without early detection and treatment such diseases may cause serious health impairments of the child.
-In order to prevent these, in Germany important early diagnostic examinations (extended newborn screening) for all newborn infants in the first days of life are advised.
+You are expecting a child or have already delivered, and we wish you all the best for you and your family.
+Most children are born healthy, and remain so.
+However, there are rare congenital diseases which cannot be clinically detected in newborns.
+Without early detection and treatment, such diseases may cause serious health impairments to the child.
+In order to prevent these, important early diagnostic examinations (extended newborn screening) are recommended for all newborns in Germany in the first days of life.
 These examinations are paid for by your health insurance.
 Participation in newborn screening is voluntary.
-If you want to have these examinations carried out on your child, you need to fill out the included declaration of consent and sign it (at least one parent or one legal guardian).
+If you wish to have these examinations performed on your child, you must complete and sign the attached consent form (at least one parent or one legal guardian).